 Campania has suffered repeated trash emergencies in recent years but the current one has drawn international attention.
 Not too bad for a region and a country that are eager to attract international investment in order to promote development and growth.
-A few days ago, the U.S. Consulate in Naples, stating:
+A few days ago, the U.S. Consulate in Naples issued a Warden Message, stating:

 This Warden Message is being issued to alert U.S. citizens to the non-collection and disposal of garbage in the region of Campania and province of Naples.
 Americans in this area may be exposed to a possible health risk from piled up and burning garbage.
 This Warden Message expires on December 31, 2007.

 Garbage collection has been disrupted in Naples and the region of Campania since May 2007, leading to a waste disposal emergency as large piles of trash lie uncollected for weeks.
 Some residents are setting trash piles on fire.
 U.S. citizens traveling to or through the area may encounter mounds of garbage, open fires with potentially toxic fumes, and/or sporadic public demonstrations by local residents attempting to block access to dumps.

 Authorities generally do a good job of collecting garbage in the tourist zone comprising the port and central historic district, Pompeii, Sorrento, Positano, the Amalfi coast and the islands of Capri and Ischia.
 Health officials state that they have detected no outbreaks of infectious disease related to the garbage crisis and are disinfecting areas where garbage has piled up.
 Local physicians have indicated that airborne particles and fumes from these fires can aggravate respiratory problems.
 Depending on what is in the garbage, a fire could release toxic substances into the air.